About this PGY2 Pharmacy Residency Program

 Overview

-The Medication-Use Safety and Policy PGY2 residency program at University of Utah Health develops clinically strong practitioners with expertise in medication safety as well as medication-use policy development and problem-solving.
+The PGY2 Medication‑Use Safety and Policy residency program conducted by University of Utah Health is accredited by ASHP.
+This PGY2 program develops clinically strong practitioners with expertise in medication safety as well as medication-use policy development and problem‑solving.
 Residents will be involved in various medication use, safety, and quality activities in conjunction with the University of Utah Drug Information Service.
-Residents will respond to drug information requests, prepare drug monographs, provide support for P&T and subcommittees (eg, ADR and Medication Safety Subcommittees), evaluate and recommend medication safety actions, collaborate with pharmacy purchasing and informatics to implement medication use and safety changes, develop drug policy, manage drug shortages, provide drug budget forecasting, coordinate the Drug Information Service operations, and precept learners.
+Residents will respond to drug information requests, prepare drug monographs, provide support for P&T and subcommittees (eg, Medication Safety Subcommittees), evaluate and recommend medication safety actions, collaborate with pharmacy purchasing and informatics to implement medication‑use and safety changes, develop drug policy, manage drug shortages, provide drug budget forecasting, coordinate the Drug Information Service operations, and precept learners.

 Purpose